AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Launch CoPilot
 ==================

-Aviatrix CoPilot is available as an all-in-one virtual appliance that is hosted in a user's own IaaS cloud environment.
+Aviatrix CoPilot is available as an all-in-one virtual appliance that is hosted in your own IaaS cloud environment.
 It can be launched as an EC2 instance in AWS, a virtual machine in Azure, or a VM instance in GCP and OCI.

 Before launching CoPilot, take note of the `Minimum Instance (VM) System Requirements for CoPilot`_.

 You can deploy CoPilot using different methods.
 See `CoPilot Deployment Methods`_.

+You must subscribe to an Aviatrix offer in the CSP marketplace for Aviatrix CoPilot.
+To be able to enable some add-on features in CoPilot, you also must subscribe to the `Aviatrix Secure Networking Platform 2208-Universal Subscription`_ offer.

 Aviatrix Controller and CoPilot are not required to be collocated.
 It is possible to run them in separate VPCs/VNets or separate cloud providers (in multi-cloud environments).
 Typically, Aviatrix Controller and Aviatrix CoPilot are run in the same VPC/VNet.